-Confirm New Do type the new perguard
+Confirm New Re-type the new password.

-Password Re-type the new password.
+Password

 Save Click to save changes.

 5.1.3 Authentication Methods

 This page allows you to configure how a user is authenticated when he/she logs into the switch via one of the management interfaces.